Symphony No. 1 (Price): Background

 The symphony was composed between January 1931 and early 1932 while Price recovered from a broken foot.
 In February 1932, Price entered the symphony in the Rodman Wanamaker Competition, in addition to three other concert works that she composed.
-While all of Price's entries received recognition, her Symphony in E minor won the first place $500 prize for an orchestral work.
+While all of Price's entries received recognition, her Symphony in E minor won the first place $500 prize for a symphonic work.
 The award brought Price national recognition and caught the attention of the conductor Frederick Stock of the Chicago Symphony Orchestra.
-Stock later premiered the symphony with the Chicago Symphony Orchestra in June 1933.
+Stock later premiered the symphony with the Chicago Symphony Orchestra on 15 June 1933 at the Auditorium Theatre, Chicago.

-Price drew inspiration from the third sentence entitled Juba from the juba dance: "African drums echo the patting, slapping rhythms as the strings play an upbeat melody" and from Antonín Dvořák's Symphony No. 9 in E minor, From the New World.